-21.17 Inter-Authority communication:

-Provide the name, job title and contact details of the Authorities designated quality contact person who will take responsibility for:

-- (a) helping identify and disseminate best practice among Authorities; - (b) fostering continual improvement; and - (c) providing for effective communication with other Authorities to allow for prompt feedback from them so that potential systemic issues can be evaluated and addressed. - (a) and (b) John Hurkmans, Patent Branch Program Manager for Quality.
+21.17 Inter-A Authority communication: le the name, job title and contact details of the Authorities designated quality contact person ill take responsibility for: (a) helping identify and disseminate best practice among Authorities; (b) fostering continual improvement; and (c) providing for effective communication with other Authorities to allow for prompt feedback from them so that potential systemic issues can be evaluated and addressed.

+(a) and (b) John Hurkmans, Patent Branch Program Manager for Quality.